Quantum simulation of electronic structure via quantum fast multipole method: Quantum FMM for evenly distributed particles

-The electron-nuclear potential for $U$ is easily accounted for by adding the nuclear charges for the boxes in loop 1 of Algorithm \ref{alg:FMM}, and for $V_b \leftarrow V_b + q_j \Phi(\vb{r}_i,\vb{r}_j)q_j$ in loop 3, summing over nuclear charges as well.
+The electron-nuclear potential for $U$ is easily accounted for by adding the nuclear charges for the boxes in loop 1 of Algorithm \ref{alg:FMM}, and for $V_i \leftarrow V_i + \Phi(\vb{r}_i,\vb{r}_j)q_j$ in loop 4, summing over nuclear charges as well.
+That is, $q_j$ also includes the nuclear charges, and we can use $q_i$ to control adding $\Phi(\vb{r}_i,\vb{r}_j)q_j$ into the total potential.
 The sum over nuclear charges is easily performed because the positions are given classically, so it is known which nuclei are within each box without requiring any quantum data accesses.

 The remaining steps involve computations on other registers associated with boxes, which are independent of how many particles are in each box.
-These include summing charges from child boxes (loop 1), and summing contributions to the potential from boxes in the interaction list (loop 2).
-These operations all involve additions, except loop 2 also requires a multiplication.
-The value of $\Phi(\vb{c}_a,\vb{c}_b)$ used in loop 2 does not need to be computed using coherent arithmetic, because we classically iterate over the box numbers $a$ and $b$, and the values of $\Phi(\vb{c}_a,\vb{c}_b)$ can be precalculated classically.
-The only case where potentials need be calculated via coherent arithmetic is for the interparticle potentials in loop 3.
+These include summing charges from child boxes (loop 2), and summing contributions to the potential from boxes in the interaction list (loop 3).
+These operations all involve additions, except loop 3 also requires a multiplication.
+The value of $\Phi(\vb{c}_a,\vb{c}_b)$ used in loop 3 does not need to be computed using coherent arithmetic, because we classically iterate over the box numbers $a$ and $b$, and the values of $\Phi(\vb{c}_a,\vb{c}_b)$ can be precalculated classically.
+The only case where potentials need be calculated via coherent arithmetic is for the interparticle potentials in loop 4.